magefad/yiicms/README.md

 * installator
 * possibility to edit the page directly on the site (like Google Sites)

-I will appreciate any help in improving the project, and, of course, pull request's.
+I will appreciate any help in improving the project, and, of course, pull requests.